EpiLink/EpiLink/docs/MaintainerGuide.md

 The most important part of EpiLink is the configuration file.

 The reference configuration has all the information you need.
-This page has more details.
+This page has more details on what to fill in, when and where.

 The standard name for the configuration file is `epilink_config.yaml`, although this is just a convention and you can use any name you like.